Global Models for Time Series Forecasting: A Simulation Study

 \subsection{Data Postprocessing}

 Once the forecasts are obtained from each individual model, a sequence of postprocessing is done on the forecasts, to reverse the preprocessing steps that were carried out on the data beforehand.
 This is done in the following order: 1) Add the last input point trend value back into the corresponding output windows.
 2) Transform the data by taking the exponential.
 3) Deduct 1, in case the original data contains zero values.
 4) Re-scale the forecasts by multiplying by the series means.
 However, the exact postprocessing steps performed on the forecasts of each model, depend on which preprocessing was done in the beginning.
-The summary of all the forecasting techniques used for the study along with their respective attributes as well as the corresponding software details are available in Table \ref{tab:time_series_forecasting_techniques}.